The Assumption Catholic Church parish reached its 100 Year Anniversary during 2013.

 Assumption has three devotional spaces inside the church and two outside the church.
 These are set aside for prayer and reflection and for the deepening of the spiritual life of the parish and the local community.

 This chapel, at the foot of the bell tower, was first used as a daily Mass chapel for many years.
 When the parish decided that Perpetual Adoration was to begin in 2004, the chapel was set aside for this purpose.
 By that time, the numbers attending were too many for the space anyway, so daily Mass moved to the main church.
 The tower is not original to the church but was built in 1973 as a gift.
+In 2018 a new Adoration chapel was built and this Chapel for the Apparitions of the Blessed Virgin Mary was completed in 2019.

-In the gathering area outside of the Adoration Chapel hangs a wood carved image of the Nativity by John J. Sgueglia (1908-1969).
+In the gathering area outside of the Adoration Chapel hangs a wood-carved image of the Nativity by John J. Sgueglia (1908-1969).
 This carving was discovered in the church storage and was used as the Christmas crib.
 The Last Supper scene was simply removed from under the altar and this carving was inserted.
 It fell into disuse when the parish purchased a large Nativity set for the sanctuary.
 It was placed in the adoration gathering area in 2010 during the final stages of the remodel.

 The Chapel of Divine Mercy